Budget October 2024

 Written by Ray Coman

 Employment tax servicesThe first Labour Budget in 14 years, and the first by a female chancellor, has been far reaching in scope.
-A wide variety of measures have significantly increased the tax burden for employers, business, investors and employees and the deceased.
+A wide variety of measures have significantly increased the tax burden for employers, business, investors, employees and the deceased.
 This report set out the key national insurance, income tax, capital gains and inheritance tax implications.

 Increase in the rate of capital gains tax